The Oaks of Lakeside

-Lakeside opened The Oaks at Lakeside in East Memphis in the Fall of 2020.
-The Oaks at Lakeside provides a treatment program for working professionals in the Mid-South area.
-The Oaks works to address behavioral health and addiction issues to help each person live their fullest lives.
+Lakeside opened The Oaks of Lakeside in East Memphis in the Fall of 2020 and The Oaks of Lakeside in Jackson in the Summer of 2023.
+Both locations provide a treatment program for working professionals in the West Tennessee area.
+The Oaks works to address behavioral health and addiction issues to help each person live their fullest life.

 The Oaks’ Day Program offers an intensive treatment environment in an outpatient setting.
 It serves as an entry-level of care for individuals not in need of inpatient treatment.
 It also serves as a step-down option for those discharged from the inpatient setting.

-With its modern, open atmosphere and comfortable amenities, The Oaks is a sanctuary of healing and recovery.
-Nestled in the secluded area of Memphis, centrally located near Poplar and 240, our warm, welcoming atmosphere provides support for those suffering from trauma, depression, anxiety, stress, and burnout and many other mental and emotional disorders.
+With its modern, open atmosphere and comfortable amenities, The Oaks of Lakeside is a sanctuary of healing and recovery.
+Centrally located in a secluded area of Memphis and Jackson, our warm, welcoming atmosphere provides support for those suffering from trauma, depression, anxiety, stress, burnout, and many other mental and emotional disorders.
 Through evidence-based therapy and education, our programs are designed to meet their specific mental and emotional needs in an outpatient setting.
 With a wealth of knowledge and experience, our treatment team empowers our patients to reach their own unique recovery by focusing on healing the whole person beginning at the root.
-Our comprehensive method prepares clients for a long-term success in mental and emotional healing.
+Our comprehensive method prepares clients for long-term success in mental and emotional healing.

 - Personalized Care that respects individuality